-- Is competent to perform the engagement and has the capabilities, including time and resources, to do so - Can comply with relevant ethical requirements - Has considered the integrity of the client, and does not have information that would lead it to conclude that the client lacks integrity.
+- Is competent to perform the engagement and has the capabilities, including time and resources, to do so. - · Can comply with relevant ethical requirements, including independence and conflicts of interest assessments and considerations. - Has considered the integrity of the client, and does not have information that would lead it to conclude that the client lacks integrity.